Marty Sargeant and Rodney B. Hanners

 Hanners served six years in the submarine force and was selected as the Submarine Group 5 junior officer of the year.

-He continued his education at the Navy’s Nuclear Power School, where he studied nuclear engineering and later completed the Advanced Leadership Program at The University of North Carolina at Chapel Hill’s Kenan-Flagler Business School.
+He continued his education at the Navy’s Nuclear Power School, where he studied nuclear engineering and later completed the Advanced Leadership Program at the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School.

 Sargeant said an unexpected and “overwhelming sense of purpose” while on a walking tour of Virginia Military Institute led him to the Air Force.